Amir al-Hajj: Duties

 The main threat to a Hajj caravan was Bedouin raiding.
 An amir al-hajj would command a large military force to protect the caravan in the event of an attack by local Bedouin, or would pay off the various Bedouin tribes whose territories the caravan had to traverse on the way to the Muslim holy cities in the Hejaz.
 The procurement of supplies (water and food), and transportation (camels), were also the responsibility of the amir al-hajj, as was securing the funds to finance the pilgrimage.
 The funds mostly came from province revenues specifically designated for the Hajj.
 Some funds came from large endowments established by various Mamluk and Ottoman sultans that were mainly meant to ensure the availability of water and supplies in the cities of Mecca and Medina to accommodate incoming pilgrims.
 The Cairene commander was responsible for the kiswa, which was the black cloth that is annually draped over the Kaaba in Mecca.

 According to Singer and Philipp, an amir al-hajj needed to possess logistical capabilities and military skills.
 To procure supplies and ensure safe transportation for the caravan, the amir al-hajj often maintained a network of connections to various Ottoman officials and local community leaders.
 An amir al-hajj brought with him an array of officials, including additional mamluk commanders to maintain order and religious functionaries, such as imams, muezzins, qadis, all of whom were typically educated Arabs.
 Other officials included Arab desert guides, doctors, an official in charge of intestate affairs for pilgrims who died during the pilgrimage, and a muhtasib who was in charge of overseeing financial transactions.

 History

+Early Islamic Era: Rashidun, Umayyad and Abbasid periods

 An Arabic manuscript by Yahya ibn Mahmud al-Wasiti depicting a Hajj caravan en route to Mecca from the Levant, 1237.

 Muslim tradition ascribes the first Hajj caravan to the lifetime of the Islamic prophet Muhammad, who in 630 (AH 9) instructed Abu Bakr to lead 300 pilgrims from Medina to Mecca.
 With the Muslim conquests, large numbers of pilgrims converged from all the corners of the expanding Muslim world.
 Under the Abbasids, the tradition began of annual, state-sponsored caravans setting out from Damascus and Cairo, with the pilgrim caravans from remoter regions usually joining them.
 A third major point of departure was Kufa, where pilgrims from Iraq, Iran, and Central Asia gathered; Damascus gathered pilgrims from the Levant and in later times Anatolia; and Cairo gathered the pilgrims from Egypt, Africa, the Maghreb, and al-Andalus (Spain).

+The early Abbasids placed much value on the symbolic importance of the pilgrimage, and in the first century of Abbasid rule members of the ruling dynasty were usually chosen to lead the caravans.
+Caliph Harun al-Rashid led the caravan in person several times.

+Abbasid caliph al-Mu'tasim and al-Mutawakkil also led Hajj, before accession to the Caliphate.